 How to sow seeds in a propagator

-- First you need to prepare your seed tray, and that means using the right type of compost/soil.
+First you need to prepare your seed tray, and that means using the right type of compost/soil.
 I generally make my own with a garden sieve and a mix of three to one compost to soil.
-There are plenty of products out there that are designed specifically to be used with seeds and cuttings, so get yourself some of that and fill the tray with it.
+There are plenty of products out there that are designed specifically to be used with seeds and cuttings, so get yourself the desired mix fill the tray with it.
 If going with cuttings I would want to make sure the soil is pretty clean – even if that means sterilising it – the number of times I’ve seen fungal growth in a humid propagator designed to bring on cuttings is to say the least, frequent!

-- Once the tray is filled, you want to make it nice and level, but be careful not to compress the soil; it needs to remain light and fluffy for best results.
+Once the tray is filled, you want to make it nice and level, but be careful not to compress the soil; it needs to remain light and fluffy for best results.
 Seedlings will break through and grow far less hindered – pretty obviously.

-- Time to add some moisture.
-You can either place your seed tray in a tray of water (a little water, don’t overdo it), or water them very lightly from above with a watering can that has a fine spraying rose.
+Time to add some moisture.
+You can either place your seed tray in a tray of water (water trough) (a little water, don’t overdo it), or water them very lightly from above with a watering can that has a fine spraying/mist rose .

-- Don’t forget about ventilation.
+Don’t forget about ventilation.
 For the first couple of days, keep the air vents of your propagator closed, but when you see the first signs of them sprouting, you should open the vents to their half-way point to let some air flow through there.
 Too much humidity can cause them to rot (and in the case of cuttings, not enough and they won’t take).
 Later you can adjust the ventilation to suit your seedlings needs.

 After reading this far, you should now be feeling a little more ‘in the know’ when it comes to propagators, and ready to buy your own.
 Now, you could just click on the first product you see online and hope for the best, or you could do the smart thing and read the section below.
 Here we have gotten our hands on some of the best rated propagators available and tried them out, to see if they are worth investing your time and money into.